calogica/dbt-expectations/README.md

         row_condition: "id is not null" # (Optional)
         test_start_date: x # (Optional.
 Replace 'x' with a date.
 Default is 'None')
         test_end_date: y # (Optional.
 Replace 'y' with a date.
 Default is 'None')
+        exclusion_condition: statement # (Optional.
+See details below.
+Default is 'None')
 ```

 The `interval` argument will optionally group `date_part` by a given integer to test data presence at a lower granularity, e.g. adding `interval: 7` to the example above will test whether a model has data for each 7-`day` period instead of for each `day`.

+Known or expected missing dates can be excluded from the test by setting the `exclusion_criteria` with a valid SQL statement; e.g., adding `exclusion_condition: not(date_day = '2021-10-19')` will ensure that test passes if and only if `date_day = '2021-10-19'` is the only date with missing data.
+Alternatively, `exclusion_condition: not(date_part(month, date_day) = 12 and date_part(day, date_day) = 25)` will permit data to be missing on the 25th of December (Christmas day) every year.